tikk3r/flocs/README.md

 These containers, very creatively named “Frits’ LoFAR Containers” or FLoCs, package a collection of common LOFAR software that is used for imaging science with both Dutch and international array.

+## Installation
+FLOCS's setup is done on the assumption that you are using [uv](https://docs.astral.sh/uv/) as your package manager.
+If you do not have this, first `pip install uv` and then proceed to install flocs as `uv pip install .`.

 ## CPU optimisations

 The containers can be build to leverage specific CPU optimisations, by specifying the desired CPU architecture.
 It is highly recommended to avoid generic builds and build for `native` whenever possible, or at least the lowest common denominator architecture if you have a heterogenous environment.
 Furthermore, experiments with vendor-developed math libraries have shown promise in the past, therefore these containers optimise further in two additional ways: